Alan-JH/DIYThrottle/README.md

 a cheap ebay pushbutton with no tactile feedback for the pinkie button

-**FUTURE ADDITIONS:**

-Currently designing a frame, to be made of 2020 aluminum extrusion.

--2020 Extrusion corners
+2020 Extrusion corners

--M5 and M4 T nuts and screws
+M5 and M4 T nuts and screws

--approx 3.7m of 2020 extrusion, some with ends tapped
+approx 3.7m of 2020 extrusion, some with ends tapped

--T plates
+T plates

--Bessey STC-IHH 25 toggle clamp
+Bessey STC-IHH 25 toggle clamp

--printed or wood panels
+Working on panels